lflee/Web-Share-Targets/README.md

 # Web-Share-Targets
-Some experimental web share targets which help my researches
+Some experimental web share targets which help my (and hopefully your) researches.